yotsubasociety/yotsubasociety.github.io/README.md

 ## Create and edit Pages

 Jekyll can do much more than plain ol' blog posts.
-You can also make website pages
+You can also make website pages, for [Articles](http://yotsubasociety.github.io/articles/) or [Briefings](http://yotsubasociety.github.io/briefings/).

 To create a new page, go to the `pages/` folder in this repository and click the button pictured below to **Create a new file here**.